ZachWunder/Blog/_posts/story-of-a-self-taught-engineer.md

 There have also been mental challenges.
 It’s hard not to base your metric of success off of what the people you respect value.
 There’s doubt that you won’t end up relegated to lower level positions for the rest of your career.
 And there’s always the feeling that if you had just listened to common wisdom and worked hard, you would be the one with prestigious education and the quarter million dollar FAANG salary.

 Even with a carefully crafted plan I wouldn’t blame someone else for having those feelings.
-But I definitely didn’t have that.
+But I definitely didn’t have a plan like that.
 Many of my decisions were deluded with arrogance, stubbornness, and a lack of determination.

 I say these things because it’s certainly not the path of least resistance.
 But I do get to say that my path has been authentic to who I am, for better or worse.
 Frankly, there’s no other way things could have gone.